erciomunoz/academic-kickstart-1/content/authors/admin/_index.md

 Hi, thank you for visiting my website!

-I am an economist working at the Poverty and Equity Global Practice of the World Bank.
+I am an economist working at the Gender and Diversity Division of the Inter-American Development Bank.
 You can download my CV [here](https://www.erciomunoz.org/files/Munoz_resume.pdf).